 Table 14a.
-Summary Pass Rate for Program Completers, by Route, 2019-20
+Summary Pass Rate for Program Completers, by Route, 2020-21

 Note: CBEST is the main option to fulfill basic skills requirement and pass rate is provided here.
 Non-CBEST option pass rate data is not available.
-TPA pass rate includes data from all three models (CalTPA, edTPA, and FAST).
+TPA pass rate includes data from two models (CalTPA and edTPA).
 RICA pass rate includes both RICA Written and RICA Video data.
 RICA is not a program completion requirement; it is a licensure or credential requirement.
-Due to COVID-19 flexibilities offered in 2019-20, CBEST and CSET requirements were deferred for program completers and candidates must complete those requirements prior to obtaining their preliminary credentials.
+Due to COVID-19 flexibilities offered in 2020-21, CBEST and CSET requirements were deferred for program completers and candidates must complete those requirements prior to obtaining their preliminary credentials.
 TPA and RICA requirements were deferred from Preliminary credential requirements to Clear credential.

 Table 14b below displays the average pass rate for all assessments by higher education segment.
 The pass rate varied by higher education segment as well.
-For California State University, the pass rate was 80 percent for RICA, and 100 percent for CBEST and CSET.
-For University of California, the pass rate was 90 percent for RICA, and 100 percent for CBEST and CSET.
-For Private/Independent institution, the pass rate was 81 percent for RICA, and 99 percent for CBEST and CSET.
+For California State University, the pass rate ranged from 87 percent for the RICA, 89 percent for the TPA, 98 percent for the CSET, to 99 percent for the CBEST.
+For University of California, the pass rate ranged from 92 percent for the TPA, 98 percent for the CSET, to 100 percent for the CBEST and RICA.
+For Private/Independent institution, the pass rate ranged from 81 percent for the TPA, 89 percent for the RICA, 96 percent for the CSET, to 98 percent for the CBEST.

 Table 14b.
-Average Pass Rate for Program Completers, by Higher Education Segment, 2019-20
+Average Pass Rate for Program Completers, by Higher Education Segment, 2020-21